I always knew you could cook with booze,

-I KID!
-Sort of.
-BUT this holiday season, booze is for both and as an adult food blogger, this is something I need to embrace.
-Plus, it’s basically a bonus when you can take the leftovers to work and feel like a naughty little rule breaker.
+BUT this holiday season, booze is for both.
+As an adult food blogger, this is something I shall embrace.
+Not to mention the obvious bonus of taking the leftovers to work and feeling like a naughty little rule breaker.

-SO I collaborated with St. Ambrose Cellars mailed (yes, booze in the mail!) a case of their best mead in hopes that I could create a fancy holiday side dish that will impress your foodie friends and out-of-towner mooches we lovingly know as our family this holiday season.
+This year, St. Ambrose Cellars mailed (yes, booze in the mail!) a case of their best mead in hopes that I could create a fancy holiday side dish that could impress your foodie friends and those out-of-towner mooches we lovingly know as our family this holiday season.

-Now grab your shallots and let’s get sauced!
+Let’s grab our shallots and let’s get sauced!

 Apple Mead Glazed Shallots

-Also, don’t cut them in half because they will only fall apart on you.
+Also, don’t cut them in half because they will fall to pieces.

-Heavy handed is really the only way to pour mead.
-You’re welcome.
+Heavy-handed is really the only way to pour mead.

 - 3 tbsp Butter, Salted

-- 3/4 to 1c.
+- ¾ to 1 cup.
 Honey Apple Mead (see substitution in notes)

 - 1 tbsp Pure Honey